General

 A judicial enforcement action is an action that has been brought before the federal or state court.
 The judicial enforcement action is tracked in ICIS at the initiation (i.e., referral) stage as well as at the conclusion (i.e., entry of settlement) stage.

-READ ALSO: What is the meaning of permeability of free space?
+READ ALSO: What is recursion and explain the principles of recursion in detail?

 How did the judicial branch gain power?